HIGH STANDARDS FOR THE GREATEST IMPACT

 United Way of Johnson & Washington Counties adheres to all the accountability requirements that United Way Worldwide has established.
-The United Way system has developed comprehensive requirements for audited financial statements.
+The United Way system has delivered comprehensive requirement for audited financial statements.
 They provide a uniform set of standards for all United Ways in the preparation of audited financial statements and ensure consistency and transparency.
 The requirements are based on current best practices in our industry as well as generally accepted accounting principles and requirements of the Financial Accounting Standards Board.
 United Way of Johnson & Washington Counties (UWJWC) maintains the highest level of accountability to ensure that your donations are handled in accordance with all regulatory requirements.
 Every 3-5 years the Internal Operations Committee of the Board of Directors issues a request for proposal for our annual audit and IRS Form 990.
 We are committed to transparency by providing our annual report, audit, campaign dollars raised, and dollars invested in local programs to the news media, the public, and most importantly, our donors.

 In 2003, United Way Worldwide implemented membership standards that help local United Ways to measure success, set high standards for themselves and their local partners, and enhance accountability and transparency.
-RUW must demonstrate our adherence to these requirements on an annual basis.
+UWJWC must demonstrate our adherence to these requirements on an annual basis.

-United Way of Johnson & Washington Counties is in compliance with the spirit and intent of the U.S. Patriot Act and other counter terrorism laws.
-Affirmative action is taken to prevent financial, technical, in-kind or other resources from inadvertently being used for illegal acts and terrorist activities.
+UWJWC is in compliance with the spirit and intent of the U.S. Patriot Act and other counter terrorism laws.
+Affirmative action is taken to prevent financial, technical, in-kind, or other resources from inadvertently being used for illegal acts and terrorist activities.

-UWJWC values the trust donors and other stakeholders place in the organization and adheres to the highest standards in gathering, using and safeguarding personal information.
-The information collected from donors and stakeholders may be used for campaign activities, pledge processing and communications, including, but not limited to email, mail, phone or fax.
+UWJWC values the trust donors and other stakeholders place in the organization and adheres to the highest standards in gathers, utilizing, and safeguarding personal information.
+The information collected from donors and stakeholders may be used for campaign activities, pledge processing, and communications including, but not limited to, email, mail, phone or fax.

 Relationships with United Way are voluntary and confidential.
 Personal information is gathered directly from either United Way’s website, a public website, or a pledge or volunteer form requesting personal information, including address, email, birthdate, etc. If a donor chooses to designate a gift to a specific 501(c) 3 organization, United Way will release the following donor information to that organization so they may acknowledge the gift: name, employer, mailing and e-mail address, and gift amount, unless the donor has indicated that they wish to remain anonymous.
 Donors and stakeholders may choose to opt-out of being listed in any printed materials by contacting the United Way.
 Donors and stakeholders may opt-out of receiving email correspondence at any time by contacting the United Way.
 United Way will not rent, trade, or sell personal information.
 United Way will not share personal information externally without donor or stakeholder consent.
 (Approved May 19, 2016 UWJWC Board of Directors)